PhyCV: Phase-Stretch Adaptive Gradient-Field Extractor (PAGE)

 Phase-Stretch Adaptive Gradient-Field Extractor (PAGE) is a physics-inspired algorithm for detecting edges and their orientations in digital images at various scales.
 The algorithm is based on the diffraction equations of optics.
 Metaphorically speaking, PAGE emulates the physics of birefringent (orientation-dependent) diffractive propagation through a physical device with a specific diffractive structure.
 The propagation converts a real-valued image into a complex function.
 Related information is contained in the real and imaginary components of the output.
 The output represents the phase of the complex function.

 Vision Enhancement via Virtual diffraction and coherent Detection (VEViD)

-Vision Enhancement via Virtual diffraction and coherent Detection (VEViD) a efficient and interpretable low-light and color enhancement algorithm that reimagines a digital image as a spatially varying metaphoric light field and then subjects the field to the physical processes akin to diffraction and coherent detection.
+Vision Enhancement via Virtual diffraction and coherent Detection (VEViD) an efficient and interpretable low-light and color enhancement algorithm that reimagines a digital image as a spatially varying metaphoric light field and then subjects the field to the physical processes akin to diffraction and coherent detection.
 The term “Virtual” captures the deviation from the physical world.
 The light field is pixelated and the propagation imparts a phase with an arbitrary dependence on frequency which can be different from the quadratic behavior of physical diffraction.
 VEViD can be further accelerated through mathematical approximations that reduce the computation time without appreciable sacrifice in image quality.
 A closed-form approximation for VEViD which we call VEViD-lite can achieve up to 200 FPS for 4K video enhancement.